Privacy Policy

 HOW LONG CLIENTS’ PERSONAL INFORMATION IS COLLECTED AND FOR HOW LONG?

-A client's personal information is collected in a number of ways during psychological consultation with Chris Gilbert Psychology, including when the client provides information directly to Chris Gilbert Psychology using hardcopy forms, online forms, correspondence via email, when the client interacts directly with Chris Gilbert Psychology personnel, and when other health practitioners provide personal information to Chris Gilbert Psychology, via referrals, correspondence and medical reports.
+A client's personal information is collected in a number of ways during psychological consultation, including when the client provides information directly using hardcopy forms, online forms, correspondence via email, when the client interacts directly with our personnel, and when other health practitioners provide personal information to us, via referrals, correspondence and medical reports.

 CHILD CLIENT DEEMED “MATURE MINORS”

 There may be circumstances where a child under the age of 18 (usually the mid teenage years) may be considered a “mature minor” if they “achieve a sufficient understanding and intelligence to enable him or her to understand fully what is proposed”, as deemed by the psychologist.
-Mature minors must give consent for parents or guardians to gain access to client or treatment information.
+Mature minors must give consent for parents/guardians to gain access to client or treatment information or be a part of services.

 PARENTS THAT ARE SEPARATED / SEPARATING

-Court Orders or Family Violence Orders (AVO/DVO): If you have past, current or pending orders (relevant to the client) you will need to provide these, and any future amendments, to your psychologist as there may be legal implications for treatment.
-If up-to-date court orders cannot be provided treatment may need to cease.
+If you have orders that are still in effect (relevant to the client) or ongoing/pending legal proceedings, you will need to provide information or relevant documentation, and any future amendments, as there may be legal implications for services.
+If these cannot be provided services may not be able to be provided or continue.

 DISCLOSURE OF PERSONAL INFORMATION

-All personal information gathered by the psychologist during the provision of the psychological service will remain confidential except when:
+All personal information gathered for the purpose of psychological services remains confidential except when:

-A client’s personal information is not disclosed to overseas recipients, unless you consent, or such disclosure is otherwise required by law.
-Your personal information will not be used, sold, rented, or disclosed for any other purpose.
-If unauthorised access, disclosure, or loss of a client’s personal information occurs, Chris Gilbert Psychology will use all reasonable endeavours to minimise any risk of consequential serious harm.
+Your personal information is stored on Australian servers, is not disclosed to overseas recipients unless you provide consent or such disclosure is otherwise required by law.
+Your information will not be used, sold, rented or disclosed for any other purpose.
+If unauthorised access, disclosure or loss of your personal information occurs, we will take all reasonable steps to minimise any risk of consequential harm.
+In the event of an eligible data breach under the Notifiable Data Breaches scheme (Privacy Act 1988, Cth), we will notify affected individuals and the Office of the Australian Information Commissioner as required by law.

 REQUESTS FOR ACCESS AND CORRECTIONS TO CLIENT INFORMATION